mattdickers/Lagrange-Points/README.md

 # Lagrange-Points
-Code for calculating the positions of Lagrange Points in a Three Body System.
+Code for modelling orbits about Lagrange Points in a three-body system.